Get the Hole Story!

 The classic Almanac paperback has a hole drilled in the top left corner corner of the paperback Old Farmer’s Almanac.
 Every wondered why?
 When did it start?
 And what do we do with the punched-out holes?
 These are deep questions.

 The Hole in the Almanac Was Started by Readers

 It began in the late 1700s, when we made our earliest Almanacs.
 Readers discovered how useful the Almanac was in their daily lives and wanted it close at hand.
-So, it was a simple matter of taking a nail, punching a hole through the Almanac, tying a string around it, and then hanging it up in a handy spot, such as the barn or kitchen, or even the outhouse.
+They’d nail a hole into the corner to hang the Almanac in a handy spot, such as the barn or kitchen, or even the outhouse.

-Then, about 100 years ago, after the technology became available, The Old Farmer’s Almanac had these holes put in commercially, to make it easier for our readers.
-So today, people still hang the Almanac up in their barn or kitchen, and even in their bathroom.
+About 100 years ago, in the 1900s, after the technology became available, The Old Farmer’s Almanac had these holes put in commercially, to make it easier for our readers.
+We pre-drill the holes in the corner at the plant when we print the paperback.

-So, the hole will allow you to put a string through the Almanac, and put it around your belt and take it to the garden; you can attach it to your backpack; or tie it around your telescope.
+The hole will allow you to put a string through the Almanac and hang in your kitchen, barn, or bathroom.
+Or, you could put it around your belt and take it to the garden; you can attach it to your backpack; or tie it around your telescope.
 In fact, you can take it just about anywhere!